RDFLib/pyLODE/pylode/examples/geo.md

 --- | ---
 URI | `http://purl.org/dc/elements/1.1/date`
 Is Defined By | http://purl.org/dc/elements/1.1/
-Description | Date may be used to express temporal information at any level of granularity.
-Recommended best practice is to use an encoding scheme, such as the W3CDTF profile of ISO 8601 [W3CDTF].
+Description | A point or period of time associated with an event in the lifecycle of the resource.
 [](Description)
 ### Description
 Property | Value